 • Human and equipment safety issues.

 Agile development methodologies have become pervasive throughout the industry, and this means that many software applications contain significant changes with each new product iteration—which translates directly into testing volatility.
-This is a challenge in and of itself: how do you design and implement test automation that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
+This poses many challenges in automation: how do you design and implement test automation that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
 Ideally, an test automation solution should be able to handle this for you.

 Many record and play testing tools are available, all trying to alleviate the same problem of automating manual tests, but have proven to be harmful to teams' productivity levels.
 This makes it difficult to sift through the chaff and find tools that will actually improve software testing and meet real needs.
 It’s important to steer clear of hype, do sufficient research, and carefully evaluate fact-based proposals of reputable tool vendors.